 Lead time (first article + production)20%Factor in your launch date

-Tooling cost and ownership15%Who owns tooling if you switch?
+Tooling cost and ownership15%Who owns the tooling if you switch suppliers?

 References and track record10%Similar parts, similar volumes